blackducksoftware/hub/kubernetes/README.md

 logic, but in any case, these files could be separated if a user wanted to hide environment variables from different pods.

-pods.env.all has a list of other environment variables, which you can toggle inside of pods.env when you create your config map.
+other.env has a list of other environment variables, which you can toggle inside of pods.env and creation yaml files when you create your config map.

 ## Second : If necessary, migrate DB Data from Hub/AppMgr